LAWALSON-T/CROPS-DAMAGE-/README.md

 # CROPS-DAMAGE-
-Creating a ML model to predict damaged and healthy crops within the dataset
+Used an ML model to predict damaged and healthy crops within the dataset, applied Voter classifier to maximize output between Random forest and Decision tree models

 Many factors lead to a succesful harvest , while alot of these factors are difficult to control, measures can be taken to improve the potential of a succesful yield.
 Factors such as soil type,soil fertility ,Favourable weather condition , season and pesticides/pest control among others are factors Farmers pay keen interest to as they are more within their control and professional judgement.